How and when to apply

 When to apply

-If you submit your application after Thursday 10 June 2021, there may still be vacancies and others may come up over the coming months.
+As long as you apply in good time there may still be vacancies and others may come up over the coming months.
 We can keep you up-to-date on that.
 However, it’s probably a good idea to start looking for private accommodation as well.

 Who can apply